mquintal/next-redux-observable/README.md

 next-redux-wrapper does a brilliant job connecting your NextJS app with redux providing the store on `getInitialProps` which then allows us to dispatch actions from it.
 The issue here is that we are handling all our side-effects using redux-observable which usually handles async tasks (i.e fetching data) and `getInitialProps` is expecting a promise to be resolved when the data is ready to be rendered.
 Using this library you just need to provide which actions should be processed before the rendering happen.

-## how it works
+## how to use

 Assuming you have followed all the instructions to integrate [next-redux-wrapper](https://github.com/kirill-konshin/next-redux-wrapper) on your project and your are able to dispatch action from `getInitialProps` method.
 Using this library will be an easy task!

-### example
+First you need to wrap you main app component (pages/_app.js) with our `withObservable` HOC where you need to provide the rootEpic.
+Then in each page you will need to use `resolveAction` where you will provide the list of action needed to be resolved before the render.

+Please check our [example page](https://github.com/mquintal/next-redux-observable/tree/master/example) which will help you to understand how to use it.

+OR

-This simple example you just need to provide the "load use action".
+Check this simple example where you just need to provide the "load user action".
 Behind the scene it will "dispatch" (execute the root epic) the action and wait to resolve the promise when the epic is finished.

 ```js
 // pages/_app.js